 What is perhaps most worrying for land owners however, is that they could be liable for such damages in nuisance if they allow JKW to stray into the vicinity of other people’s property without it actually causing physical damage.
 There is a clear duty of care between neighbouring land owners and a huge burden on a property owner to properly manage the growth of JKW to protect their position.

-Matthew Hearsum is a property litigation expert and specialises in disputes of this nature.
-Should you have any questions or require help or assistance in relation to these issues please feel free to contact Matthew by phone 01483 215 034 or by email [email protected]
+Our team are property litigation experts and specialises in disputes of this nature.
+Should you have any questions or require help or assistance in relation to these issues please feel free to contact us on [email protected]